Wejo to Announce Fourth Quarter and Full-Year 2022 Financial Results on April 3, 2023

-/EIN News/ -- MANCHESTER, England and NEW YORK, March 31, 2023 (GLOBE NEWSWIRE) -- Wejo Group Limited (NASDAQ: WEJO) (“Wejo” or the “Company”), a global leader in Smart Mobility for Good ™ and cloud and software analytics for connected, electric and autonomous vehicle data, announced today that it will report fourth quarter and full-year 2022 financial results on Monday, April 3, 2023, and host its quarterly business update call that morning at 8:30 am ET.
+MANCHESTER, England and NEW YORK, March 31, 2023 (GLOBE NEWSWIRE) -- Wejo Group Limited WEJO ("Wejo" or the "Company"), a global leader in Smart Mobility for Good ™ and cloud and software analytics for connected, electric and autonomous vehicle data, announced today that it will report fourth quarter and full-year 2022 financial results on Monday, April 3, 2023, and host its quarterly business update call that morning at 8:30 am ET.

 Wejo invites all interested parties to participate in the call with Chief Executive Officer, Richard Barlow, and Chief Financial Officer, John Maxwell, to discuss the financial results, key elements of the Company's business strategy, and key performance indicators management uses to help evaluate the Company's operating performance.